 ii Longer tenors and amortisation profiles

 From an investor's perspective, the relatively lengthy tenors of project bonds complement their fixed pricing.
-Project bonds frequently amortise over long periods ranging from 10 to 30 years; for instance, the sPower issuances referred to in Section II above have 18- and 24-year maturities, respectively, and offerings often consist of tranches with different maturities and different coupons (as with the Sabal Trail offering discussed in Section II).
+Project bonds frequently amortise over long periods ranging from 10 to 30 years, and offerings often consist of tranches with different maturities and different coupons (as with the Dakota Access Pipeline, MidAmerican Energy, Brebemi and LGV projects discussed in Section II).
 By comparison, term loans financed with bank debt will usually have tenors of just a handful of years, and almost always less than 10 years.
 Insurance companies, pension funds and asset managers all retain long-term liabilities by the nature of their respective businesses, and so the long tenor of fixed-rate debt provides these investors with a predictable investment that offsets these liabilities.
-Another consequence of the longer terms of project bonds is an amortisation profile that features a smaller balloon payment at maturity than would be found in a shorter term bank financing of a similar quantum.
-Bank financings are designed to be refinanced at the end of their terms, whereas bond financings are often fully amortising.
+Another consequence of the longer terms of project bonds is an amortisation profile that features a smaller balloon payment at maturity than would be found in a shorter-term bank financing of a similar quantum.
+Bank financings are designed to be refinanced prior to or at the end of their terms, whereas bond financings are often fully amortising.
 With project bonds, this reduces refinancing pressure on sponsors, and, as indicated above, a sponsor seeking access to capital markets is signalling to investors that it is prepared to accept long-term financing of its assets.
 The maturity and amortisation profiles of project bonds thus line up neatly with what is considered a key tenet of project finance (though it is not without exceptions): for a project to be financeable, it requires a long-term, predictable source of steady revenues, typically by means of one or more offtake contracts that pay the project for its products or services.
 To wit, bonds have been a common source of financing in the LNG and certain power sectors, where offtake contracts can have terms of 15, 20 or even 25 years.
-Bond investors, as the typical maturity profile indicates, are comfortable with a minimal cushion between a bond's maturity date and the scheduled expiration of the relevant project's revenue contracts.
+Bond investors, as the typical maturity profile indicates, are comfortable with a minimal cushion between a bond's maturity date and the scheduled expiry of the relevant project's revenue contracts.
 In rare cases, bond investors will even accept a merchant tail at the end of a bond's maturity (i.e., a scenario where a project's revenue contract expires before the bonds mature), depending on the projected strength of the market for the project's products or services, the likelihood of extension of the offtake contracts, and the expected life and performance of the project assets.

 iii Aversion to prepayments; make-whole

 Investors will typically require that the bonds receive a rating from one or more ratings agencies.
 The ratings agencies also play a key diligence role in the investors' evaluation of the offering: as discussed elsewhere in this chapter, bond investors (and especially investors in Rule 144A offerings) are less involved in monitoring an issuer's compliance with debt terms than banks, and always rely heavily on ratings agencies' assessment of a given project.
-The number of ratings required will depend on the nature of the placement: multiple ratings are more likely to be required in Rule 144A offerings, where investors' role in diligence is even further removed than that of investors in Section 4(a)(2) placements, which frequently close with only one rating.
+The number of ratings required will depend on the nature of the placement: ratings from multiple agencies are more likely to be required in Rule 144A offerings, where investors' role in diligence is even further removed than that of investors in Section 4(a)(2) placements, which frequently close with a rating from only one agency.

 v Looser, incurrence-based covenant package